Mokane, Missouri

-Mokane is a small city in southern Callaway County, Missouri, United States.
+Mokane (founded as Smith's Landing and later known as Saint Aubert) is a small city in southern Callaway County, Missouri, United States.
 The population was 185 at the 2010 census.
 It is part of the Jefferson City Metropolitan Statistical Area.

 History

 The settlement was first named Smith's Landing, after Thomas Smith, who settled there around 1818, and is said to be the second- or third-oldest town in Callaway County.

-The settlement later took on the name Saint Aubert around the time a post office was built there in 1849.
+The settlement took on the name Saint Aubert around the time a post office was built there in 1849.
 Official Callaway County maps of 1876 show St. Aubert, which was also the name of its township area.
-The town was still referred to as Saint Aubert when Livingston's "History of Northeast Missouri" went to press in 1883 or 1884.
+The town was still referred to as Saint Aubert when Livingston's History of Northeast Missouri went to press in 1883 or 1884.

 On July 1, 1893, the Missouri, Kansas and Eastern Railway, a subsidiary of the MKT Missouri-Kansas-Texas Railroad, took possession of the rail line that passed through the town to Saint Louis.
 The line included a station stop.
-Within a few years, the town received a new name based on the name of the railroad: Mo., Kan. & E. In 1897, Callaway County' official map shows the town named "Mokane".
+Within a few years, the town received a new name based on the name of the railroad: Mo., Kan. & E. In 1897, Callaway County's official map shows the town named "Mokane".
 Compared to the 1876 map, it also moves the town one land section northward, due to the inundation of old Saint Aubert.